 There are two types of VAT returns in Croatia.
 These are the monthly VAT returns and the annual ones.
 For monthly VAT returns, the filing is done by the 20th of the month following the transaction it pertains to.
 For the annual VAT return, filing must be done by the end of February of the current year.

-Short facts about company registration in Croatia
+Short facts about company registration in Croatia in 2021

 Local and international entrepreneurs can easily register companies in Croatia, as the lack of complex formalities is a major business advantage.
 The incorporation process of a firm in Croatia starts with the Trade Register and the submission of the Articles of Association with information about the owners, business address and representative, activities, rules, etc. The limited liability company suits most of the needs of both domestic and foreign entrepreneurs in Croatia, as this is a simple structure which can be registered if a minimum share capital of HKR 20,000 for a private LLC is deposited in a local bank account.
 In the case of public limited liability companies, the minimum share capital is set at HRK 200,000.
 The next steps before a company starts the activities in Croatia involve the business license approvals, VAT and social contribution registration, plus the issuance of the company seal.